 - Microwave-Free: Melt the caramels over a double broiler or in a pan instead of using a microwave.
 To do this, you will frequently stir the candies over medium heat for 10-15 minutes.
 Stir in the cream as you go until you get your desired consistency.

-- Texture Perfection: Do not overmix ingredients when forming your dough.
+- Don’t overmix: Do not overmix ingredients when forming your dough.
 If you overmix it, air will get in and the crust will become too oily and become tough or chewy as it bakes.

 Storing Salted Caramel Butter Bars:

 Most of the time mine are all gone so I don’t have to worry about storing them.
 However, on the rare occasion that you do need to store leftovers… Wrap them tightly or pack them in an airtight container and store them in the refrigerator for 5-7 days or in the freezer for 3-4 weeks.
 If you want to make the dough ahead of time it can be stored for up to 10 days in the refrigerator and pull it out when you are ready to make your bars.

 Salted Caramel Butter Bars

 - 1 1/2 cups powdered sugar